yusufcnr/near-wl/scripts/README.md

   # monitor contract storage using near-account-utils
   # https://github.com/near-examples/near-account-utils
   watch -d -n 1 yarn storage $CONTRACT

   ```
 ---

+### Cleanup Script

+In order to delete the deployed contract and transfer its fund to the BENEFICIARY account;
+firts define a BENEFICIARY variable and then run 3.cleanup sh scripts.

+Define a BENEFICIARY account with you can

+export BENEFICIARY=<yourAccount.testnet>               # Creat a BENEFICIARY account

+near delete $CONTRACT $BENEFICIARY

 ## OS Support